knaidoo29/magpie/README.md

     * Pixel functions: basic shapes -> square, arc, disc and box, healpix pixel boundaries and healpix pixel index conversion functions.
     * Randoms functions: uniform randoms in cartesian 1D, 2D & 3D, polar, unit sphere, spherical polar, healpix pixels.
 Randoms from user defined PDF/CDF and random and probabilistic subsampling.
     * Limited remapping functions for uniform grids without rotations computed exactly for 1D, 2D & 3D.
+    * Position to pixel for cartesian 1D, 2D and 3D, and polar grid and polarEA.
+    * Pixel to position for cartesian 1D, 2D and 3D, and polar grid and polarEA.
+    * Pixel ID functions: unique ID and counts and binning.
+    * Plot PolarEA.

 * **Version 0.2**:
     * Restructured layout and the incorporation of documentation and unit testing for eventual first release.
     * Randoms in a variety of coordinate systems: cartesian, polar, spherical and from an input PDF/CDF and subsampling and stochastic weights.